learn-academy-2021-bravo/week-5-assessment-guillermogb88/rails-questions.md

 4. What is the command to generate a Rails model for a meals table with columns named breakfast, lunch, and dinner?

-$ rails generate model Meals breakfast: string lunch:string diner:string
+$ rails generate model Meal breakfast: string lunch:string diner:string

 5. What is a migration?
 Why would you use one?